Ayushganeshi/ossfolio/CONTRIBUTING.md

 ## Pull Request Process

 **Please do not submit a PR without first being assigned to the issue.** Comment on the issue with your approach, wait to get assigned, then start working.
 Once you are assigned, feel free to prepare your PR.

+**You must use the PR template.** When you open a PR on GitHub, the description field is pre-filled with our template automatically.
+Do not delete it or replace it with your own format.
+Fill it out completely.
+PRs that skip the template or leave sections blank will be closed and asked to re-submit.

 Once you submit a PR, it will be reviewed within 12 hours.
 Please be patient and avoid pinging or sending repeated messages asking for a review before that time.
 You can send one follow-up message after 12 hours, but keep it to that.